3ngthrust/calculate-chart-success-2/README.md

 This is a improved version of [calculate-chart-success](https://github.com/3ngthrust/calculate-chart-success) with better accuracy.
 Here not only song titles are compared, but also the artist names.
 Therefore two lists are necessary instead of only one in the previous version.

 A very similar approach has been used in the FiveThirtyEight Article: [25 Years Of Super Bowl Halftime Show Lineups, Ranked](https://fivethirtyeight.com/features/25-years-of-super-bowl-halftime-show-lineups-ranked/).
 The article appeared one year after i published this repository.
-It could be purely coincidental though ;).

 Usage to evaluate a writer or producer
 --------------------------------------